VISmodding/VIS_Game_Boy_DMG/README.md

+## Warning: OBSOLETE VERSION - If you don't plan to use the original DMG front PCB with the original screen I suggest to produce the DMG V2.
+Link [here](https://github.com/VISmodding/VIS-DMG-2.0/)

 # VIS_Game_Boy_DMG
 ![image](images/VIS_DMGs.jpg)
 This project was born with the aim of saving corroded boards of **Gameboy DMGs** or **SNES Super Gameboy adapter**s.
 For this reason, I developed replacement PCBs by using modern electronic components.
 Several exisisting DMG mods are included: